 Gutenberg uses and utilizes the React & Redux frameworks in addition to PHP.
 Meaning, in order to develop new things for it, or in other words, EXTEND IT, one must have strong knowledge of the technologies mentioned above.

 And a lot more!
-In fact, everything you see here in this article was created using Gutenberg Blocks, they are all blocks, each component on this page.
-Beginning from Headings, up to paragraphs, quotes, links and more.
+In fact, everything you see on this site was created using Gutenberg.
+Beginning from headings, up to paragraphs, quotes, links and more.

 - Color Options